ksm/SwiftInFlux/README.md

 ### Failable initializers in Objective-C frameworks

 Objective-C `init` and factory methods are now imported as [failable initializers](#failable-initializers) to explicitly signal that they might return `nil`.
-Most initializers are automatically imported as `init!` (subject to [auditing for optional conformance](#optionals-in-imported-objective-c-frameworks) in later releases), however methods that take an `NSError**` parameter are always imported as `init?`.
+Most initializers are automatically imported as `init!` (subject to [auditing for optional conformance](#optionals-in-imported-objective-c-frameworks) in later releases), however methods that take a `NSError**` parameter are always imported as `init?`.

 For example: